swiftlang/swift-evolution/proposals/NNNN-implicit-member-chains.md

 ## Proposed solution

-Improve in order to be able to handle multiple chained member accesses.
-The type of the resulting expression would be constrained to match the contextual type.
+Improve implicit member expression syntax to handle multiple chained member accesses.
+The base type of the implicit member expression would be constrained to match the contextual/resultant type of the whole chain.
 Under this proposal, all of the following would successfully typecheck:

 ```swift
 let milky: UIColor = .white.withAlphaComponent(0.5)